 Again, changes made to synced patterns affect every occurrence of that pattern across your website.
 Changes made to standard patterns will only affect future instances of the pattern.

 This is possible because WordPress handles the two types of patterns differently.
-To understand the difference, create a new post and add two block patterns, one synchronized and the other standard.
-Then go to the code editor and check the code.
+To understand the difference, create a not synced copy of your custom pattern, then create a new post or page and add the two patterns.
+Once done, go to the code editor and check the code.

 The synced block is generated by the following code:

-WordPress will fetch the post with ID 94 to generate the HTML to render on the screen.
+This means that WordPress will fetch the post with ID 512 to generate the HTML to render on the screen.

-The standard (not synced) block is not identified with an ID.
-In this case, the code editor holds the entire markup of the blocks that make up the pattern.
+The second block is not identified with an ID.
+The code editor holds the entire markup that makes up the pattern.

-Synced patterns are particularly useful to build elements you may want to include on several pages of your website and/or on different websites.
+Synced patterns are particularly useful for building elements you may want to include on several pages of your website and/or on different websites.
 Think of calls to action, promo banners, price tables, and so on.

 As we mentioned, WordPress considers custom block patterns as wp_block post types and, as such, stores them in the wp_posts table.

-Once you have created your patterns, you can manage them from the Block patterns admin screen.
+Once you have created your patterns, you can manage them from the Patterns admin screen.
 You can access that page in several ways:

 • Adding /wp-admin/edit.php?post_type=wp_block to the WordPress URL of your website.

-• Clicking on the Manage My patterns button in the Block inserter.
+• Clicking on the Explore all patterns button in the Block inserter.

-• Clicking on the Manage All of my patterns button in the Site editor.
+• Clicking on the My patterns button in the Site editor.

 Patterns admin screen